alan2207/react-query-auth/README.md

 - **`AuthLoader`:**

-  A component that can be used to handle loading and error states when fetching the authenticated user.
+  A component that can be used to handle loading states when fetching the authenticated user.
 It accepts the following props:

   - **`renderLoading`**:
     A function that is called when the authenticated user is being fetched.
 It should return a React node that is rendered while the user is being fetched.

-  - **`renderError`**:
-    A function that is called when an error occurs while fetching the authenticated user.
-It should return a React node that is rendered when an error occurs.

   - **`renderUnauthenticated`**:
     A function that is called when the authenticated user is not authenticated.
 It should return a React node that is rendered when the user is not authenticated.